Connor Dawson

 Connor Dawson is an American professional baseball hitting coach for the Milwaukee Brewers of Major League Baseball (MLB).

+Career

 Dawson graduated from Olathe North High School in Olathe, Kansas, in 2012.
 He played college baseball at Neosho County Community College, and transitioned into coaching.
 He coached a college prep baseball team and served as a hitting coach at St. Thomas Aquinas High School from 2015 to 2018.
 In 2019, he coached for Marshalltown Community College.

 Dawson joined the Seattle Mariners organization as a minor league hitting coach in 2019.
 Following the 2021 season, the Milwaukee Brewers fired their major league hitting coach, Andy Haines, and hired Dawson and Ozzie Timmons to replace him.

+On November 7, 2025, Dawson was hired by the Kansas City Royals to serve as the team's hitting coach.